-To determine if L. tridentata creates locally stable microclimates, 16 HOBO pendant data loggers were used to record micro-environmental conditions.
+To determine if L. tridentata influences local microclimate, a total of 16 HOBO pendant data loggers were used to record micro-environmental conditions.
 Ground level temperature and light availability were recorded every 30 minutes between March 19th and May 14th, 2017 at eight microsite pairs.
 Daytime (9am to 9pm) and nighttime (9pm to 9am) averages and daily temperature variance were calculated.

 Pollen deposition

-To quantify how pollen deposition is influenced by proximity to L. tridentata, I collected stigma from M. glabrata at a nearby site (3 km) with a naturally occurring, co-blooming populations of M. glabrata and L. tridentata between April 31st and May 2nd.
-It was necessary to use a different site because M. glabrata populations at the main site were too small.
-I collected three stigma from each of three flowers per M. glabrata (nine stigma per plant) growing under the dripline and in nearby open areas.
-A total of 298 stigma were collected from 13 shrub/open pairs.
-The small sample size is due to a heatwave followed by a wind storm that triggered all M. glabrata to go to seed.
-Distance to the nearest L. tridentata and three nearest M. glabrata neighbours were measured, and the number of M. glabrata flowers per plant were counted.
-The stigmas were stored individually in micro centrifuge tubes filled with denatured alcohol.
+To quantify how pollen deposition is influenced by proximity to L. tridentata, stigma were excised from M. glabrata at a nearby site (3 km) with a naturally occurring, co-blooming population of M. glabrata and L. tridentata between April 31st and May 2nd, 2017.
+Three stigma from each of three flowers per M. glabrata (nine stigma per plant) growing under the dripline and in nearby open areas were collected generating a total of 298 stigma from 13 shrub/open pairs.
+Distance to the nearest L. tridentata and three nearest M. glabrata neighbours were also recorded, and the number of M. glabrata flowers per plant were counted.
+The stigmas were stored individually in micro-centrifuge tubes filled with denatured alcohol.
 The tubes were spun down in a centrifuge at 4200 rpm for 4.5 minutes and the pellet pipetted onto the slide.
 This along with the stigma were mounted in fuchsin jelly (Kearns and Inouye, 1993).
 At 100 x magnification, 10 longitudinal transects (18 mm long) of pollen were counted per slide.
 Heterospecific pollen grains were imaged using a Canon 60D SLR with 60mm macro lens into microscope afocally.
+NICE!

 Statistical Analysis

-To test for evidence that L. tridentata mediates pollinator visitation to M. glabrata, I fit generalized linear mixed-models (GLMM, lme4) using negative binomial error distributions with a loglink function to account for overdispersion within the data.
-I used the number of foraging bouts and the total number of flowers visited as response variables.
-Video length was log-transformed to match the loglink function and used as an offset to maintain the count structure of the data.
-To test for the influence of conspecific floral density, the number of M. glabrata blooms were included in as a predictor (flowers.pot).
-In the past, some have chosen to standardize visitation to visits/hour/flower, this makes the assumption that pollinators respond linearly to conspecific floral density and that the slope of the relationship does not change with any treatment.
-The method used allows for the original data distribution to be maintained (Reitan and Nielson, 2006), and for pollinator response to conspecific density to be tested rigorously.
-The rep ID (focal shrub number + microsite) was used as a random effect to account for the repeated measures study design in all models.
-Interactive, additive and intercept only models were compared by AIC and likelihood ratio tests with χ2 approximations (Appendix).
-To test for the influence of heterospecific blooming annuals and shrubs, I used negative binomial GLMM (glmmTMB) and added each covariate to the additive model (microsite + blooming + flowers.pot).
+To test for evidence that L. tridentata mediates pollinator visitation to M. glabrata, generalized linear mixed-models (GLMM, lme4) using negative binomial error distributions with a loglink function to account for overdispersion were fit.
+The number of foraging instances and total number of flowers visited were treated as response variables.
+Video length was log-transformed for the loglink function and used as an offset to maintain the count structure of the data.
+To test for the influence of conspecific floral density, the number of M. glabrata blooms was included as a factor in models .
+We did not standardize visitation to visits/hour/flower because this assumes that pollinators respond linearly to conspecific floral density and that the slope of the relationship does not change with treatment (Reitan and Nielson, 2006).
+The current models test for pollinator response to conspecific differences in density.
+The focal ‘replicate shrub + microsite’ was used as a random effect to account for the repeated measures study design in all models.
+Interactive, additive, and intercept only models were compared by AIC and likelihood ratio tests with χ2 approximations (Appendix B?).
+To test for the influence of heterospecific blooming annuals and shrubs, a negative binomial GLMM (glmmTMB) with each covariate included to the additive model was used.